|

 Then, one player plays alternate backhand and forehand drives to the backhand corner, whilst the other plays a backhand block alternately to the backhand and forehand corners.

-Finally, the two players switch ends and each plays the strokes just used by the other player.
+Finally, the two players change over and each plays the strokes just used by the other player.

 One player will use his backhand and forehand to practice his movement skills, whilst the other player will use his forehand only to practice his placement skills.